Support Safe Snowmobiling!

 – Your assistance may be the difference between life and death.

-– All of the snowmobile trails in the Yukon are “Multi-Use Trails”, so be ready to share the trail with a wide variety of other user groups.
+– All of the snowmobile trails in the Yukon are “multi-use trails”, so be ready to share the trail with a wide variety of other users.

 – Slow down to 15 km/h or less and give plenty of room when passing hikers, bikers, skiiers, dogs, etc.

-– A little bit of friendly trail etiquette goes a long way towards making everyone’s outdoor experience safer and more enjoyable, and keep in mind it only takes one bad experience to give us all a negative reputation.
+– A little trail etiquette goes a long way towards making everyone’s outdoor experience safer and more enjoyable.

-– Mastering snowmobiling can take years, and the best way to learn is to carefully build up your skills one step at a time.
+– Mastering snowmobiling takes years, and the best way to learn is to carefully build up your skills one step at a time.

 – Always travel at a safe speed for the terrain, conditions, machine, and operator skill level.